CLAS-205/au24-site/docs/resources.md

 - [Latin and Greek Root Words - English Language and Vocabulary Development (podcast by Innovative Literacy)](https://www.youtube.com/playlist?list=PLLQh1KcEsatLzrxMxwbUacD68qcPh6FOc)
 - [Wikipedia's List of Latin and Greek words commonly used in synthetic names](https://en.wikipedia.org/wiki/List_of_Latin_and_Greek_words_commonly_used_in_systematic_names)

+## Greek and Roman Culture and History

+- *Daily Life of the Ancient Greeks*.
+Robert Garland, Greenwood Press, 2014
+- *Daily Life in the Roman City: Rome, Pompeii, Ostia*.
+Gregory S. Aldrete, University of Oklahoma Press, 2009
+- *Ad Infinitum: A Biography of Latin*.
+Nicholas Ostler, Walker Books, 2008

 ## General Scientific History

 - *Scientifica Historica: How the World's Great Science Books Chart the History of Knowledge*.
 Brian Clegg, Ivy Press, 2019.